Specialized pediatric brain tumor centers

-Radiation therapy (x-rays directed at the tumor) is the best available accepted treatment.
+Radiation therapy (x-rays directed at the tumor) is the only proven beneficial treatment but unfortunately for limited duration.
 The radiation kills some of the cancer cells, shrinking the tumor and reducing pressure on the brainstem.
-This can greatly improve how the child feels and functions for a few months, and 75-85% of patients show some improvement in symptoms after radiation therapy.
+This can greatly improve how the child feels and functions for a few months, and 75-85% of patients show improvement in symptoms after radiation therapy.
 Because even carefully aimed radiation therapy causes some damage to the healthy brain tissue surrounding the tumor, there is a limit to how much radiation therapy can be given to each patient.
 Unfortunately, the cancer almost always grows back after a few months.

 In clinical trials, researchers have used drugs called radiosensitizers, which should make cancer cells more likely to die when treated with radiation, to try to make radiation therapy more effective.
-These clinical trials have not shown any benefit to patients so far.
+There have been more than 55 clinical trials over the last 3 decades; none have shown any benefit to patients so far.

 Current chemotherapy is generally not effective against DIPG.
 Most cancer-killing drugs are not able to get into the tumor at all, which seems to be protected by the high pressure inside the pons and by the blood-brain barrier, which prevents most drugs given orally or intravenously from reaching the brain.

 A series of clinical trials have tested various chemotherapy drugs and combinations of drugs before or along with radiation therapy, but so far, no trial has shown that chemotherapy extends life.
 Trials of newer molecularly targeted agents and anti-angiogenic agents (drugs that should prevent tumors from forming new blood vessels to feed their growth) have also so far failed to show any significant benefit to patients.